The Psychotechnic League

-The Psychotechnic League is a future history created by American science fiction writer Poul Anderson.
+The Psychotechnic League is a collection of stories set in a future history created by American science fiction writer Poul Anderson.
 The name "Psychotechnic League" was invented by Sandra Miesel during the early 1980s, to capitalize on Anderson's better-known Polesotechnic League future history.
 Anderson published 21 novels, novellas and short stories set in this future between 1949 and 1957, with a 22nd published in 1968.

 Anderson did not write the stories in chronological order.
 He included a series timeline in the Winter 1955 issue of Startling Stories to accompany the novella "The Snows of Ganymede".

-By the late 1950s, Anderson's political beliefs had altered to the extent that he was uncomfortable with the political philosophy implied by the series, and he abandoned it.
+By the late 1950s, Anderson's political convictions had altered to the extent that he was uncomfortable with the political philosophy implied by the series, and he abandoned it.
 In particular, he had reversed his earlier strong endorsement for the United Nations as the basis of a world government, an opinion which was the main plot element of several earlier stories in the series.

 Psychotechnic League future history

-Outline of events
+In-universe events

 Anderson's future history begins with a nuclear war during the late 1950s that nearly destroys civilization.

 Sandra Miesel wrote a new prologue that was added to the series' republication during the 1980s and formally transformed it from future history into alternate history.
 Her prologue considered the divergence point from our own history as the (premature) death of U.S. President Dwight D. Eisenhower in 1956 (in our world he died in 1969), and the assumption of power by a younger, less cautious Richard Nixon, which resulted in exacerbation of the Cold War and a devastating nuclear war in 1958.

 During the war's aftermath, a science known as psychodynamics is created.
 Like Isaac Asimov's psychohistory, psychodynamics can be used to predict and guide the future course of social evolution.
 An organization known as the Psychotechnic Institute is founded during the 1970s that uses psychodynamics to influence government policy and popular attitudes, with the goal of redirecting society towards greater rationality and internationalism.
 The Psychotechnic Institute assists a reborn United Nations based in Rio de Janeiro to become a world government, and also encourages space colonization.
 The Order of Planetary Engineers is established on the Moon with the goal of assisting in the terraforming of the Solar System.
 Early in the 22nd century, as the settlements on the Moon, Venus, Mars, and the Asteroid Belt grow in importance, the United Nations is succeeded by the Solar Union.